camilotejeiro/camilotejeiro.github.io/_posts/2017-09-09-aic-1-3-1-widlar-current-mirror.md

     current under different loads; We can see the extent of this error in our [DC analysis plot](#dc-analysis-section).

+    **Error measurement**: Variation of 48.8uA to 53uA over current mirror operating region (roughly above 0.3V collector voltage).
+    This is equivalent to an error of 4.2uA or 8.4% relative to our current reference.

 There are ways to compensate for these errors through the use of additional transistors.
 These will be explored in upcoming labs.